Skip to main content

 • school legal entity (školská právnická osoba)

 The most frequent form of public school is that of a subsidised organisation.
 The founder issues the instrument of establishment as the document on the establishment of the school.
 It defines the main purpose and corresponding subject of activities.
 It further defines the rights that enable the organisation with the entrusted property to fulfil the main purpose of its establishment.
 An important part of the instrument of establishment is specifying the additional activities' spheres.
-Additional activities must not affect the fulfilling of the main purpose.
-A subsidised organisation can acquire into its possession only the property needed to perform the main purpose for which it was founded, namely by free of charge transfer from its founder, by gift or heritage (with the approval of founder) or by another way on the basis of the decision of the founder.
+Additional activities must not affect the fulfilment of the main purpose.
+A subsidised organisation can acquire into its possession only the property needed to perform the main purpose for which it was founded, namely by free-of-charge transfer from its founder, by gift or heritage (with the approval of the founder) or by another way on the basis of the decision of the founder.
 The founder inspects the funding management of the subsidised organisation.

 A school legal entity uses, for its activities, its own property or property rented or borrowed from its founder or another person.
 The main and complementary activities are also set by the instrument of establishment.